 We’ve packed a lot of content into the 90 minutes, so expect it to be fast-paced.

 There are individual reflection exercises throughout the workshop that you’ll be invited to do and you’ll be provided a worksheet to assist with this.
-Some sharing of your experiences will also be possible during the session (in the group chat).
+Some sharing of your experiences will also be possible during the session.

 Can you get Horizon points?